neutrinojs/neutrino/docs/presets/neutrino-preset-airbnb-base/README.md

 `neutrino-lint-airbnb-base` also provides a method for getting the ESLint configuration suitable for use in an eslintrc file.
 Typically this is used for providing hints or fix solutions to the development environment, e.g. IDEs and text editors.
 Doing this requires [creating an instance of the Neutrino API](/api/README.md) and providing the presets uses.
-If you keep this information in `config.presets` in package.json, this should be relatively straightforward.
+If you keep this information in `neutrino.presets` in package.json, this should be relatively straightforward.
 By providing all the presets used to Neutrino, you can ensure all the linting options used across all those preset will be merged together for your development environment, without the need for copying, duplication, or loss of organization and separation.
+This is inherited from `neutrino-middleware-eslint`.

 _Example: Create a .eslintrc.js file in the root of the project._